bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2015-06-06
+Alright.
+The "Client data service" is now fetching and adding from/to a PostgreSQL database that is hosted on my Xubuntu machine.
+Finally!

+Next up is getting RabbitMQ up and running!

+**Time spent:** 3

 ## 2015-06-05
 Finally got the work order GUI to work(ish) in the client page (with filtering).
 You learn something new every day!